OWASP/www-chapter-salt-lake-city/index.md

 * Follow us on Twitter

 ## Upcoming Event(s)
-[Thursday, April 29 @ noon](https://www.meetup.com/owasp-slc/events/277554172/) we plan to talk about
+[Thursday, May 27 @ noon](https://www.meetup.com/owasp-slc/events/278109538/) we plan to talk about
-* Application security metrics
+* TBD
-* The new OWASP Top 10 update
-* Mis-use/abuse test cases and how they can help detect broken access controls

 ## Recent Event(s)
-We met virtually on Thursday, March 25 and heard from Clint Gibler on [SemGrep](https://semgrep.dev/) as a way to perform intelligent static code analysis.
+We met virtually on Thursday, April 29th and talked about AppSec metrics.

 See all [recent events in MeetUp](https://www.meetup.com/owasp-slc/events/past/).